paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 In other words, empathy is one aspect of **scepticism**: without empathy it can be easy for the journalist to revert to stereotype.
 The 'welfare cheat' and the 'corrupt politician', the 'illegal immigrant' and the 'fatcat boss', the 'apathetic youth' and the 'racist pensioner', the 'criminal' and the 'victim' are all cliches that we can push past - with just a little empathy-based scepticism.

 Secondly, empathy can help us identify the best ways to approach sources, and to deal with them afterwards.
-Sources are likely to harbour at least some suspicion about your motives in approaching them - based, no doubt, on another cliche: the morality-free reporter who will twist what you say to fit a story that's already written in his mind.
+Sources are likely to harbour at least some suspicion about your motives in approaching them - based, no doubt, on another cliche: the morality-free reporter who will twist what is said to fit a story that's already written in his or her mind.
 So how do we address that suspicion?

 Empathy helps us to identify what those suspicions might be: the 'victim' is likely to have very different feelings about speaking to a journalist to the 'criminal'; academic experts may be operating in a different environment to police officers.
 Here is an example of empathising with each: